NJannasch/matio-examples/README.md

 >
 > matio is an open-source library for reading and writing MATLAB MAT files.
 >
-> Further information on http://sourceforge.net/projects/matio/ or on its fork https://github.com/tbeu/matio
+> Further information on http://sourceforge.net/projects/matio/ or on https://github.com/tbeu/matio
 >
 > - For file compression please compile matio with zlib
 > [http://zlib.net](http://zlib.net)